ethberry/mui-rte/POSGRES.md

 # POSTGRES

-Here is a sample query which you can use to search over the widget output using psql Both of these queries are the same
+Here is a sample query which you can use to search over the widget output using psql.

+Both of these queries are the same

 ```sql